-All servicing can be carried out from the front of the boiler, thus allowing the boiler to be fitted under a kitchen worktop if required.
+All servicing can be carried out from the front of the boiler (50-90,000), thus allowing the boiler to be fitted under a kitchen work top if required.
 The front mounted flue-cover permits easy access for the removal of the flue-baffles and cleaning of heating surfaces.
+The 100/125 requires top access for removal of top flue cover, and access to the boiler baffles.

 The boiler is fully automatic in operation and incorporate all necessary safety controls to ensure safe and reliable operation.

-Trianco EuroStar boilers are supplied with the burner set for Kerosene 28 sec.
+Trianco boilers are supplied with the burner set for Kerosene 28 sec.
 Class C fuel to meet the Building Regulation requirements for low level flue discharge.
 It is recommended this fuel is also used when the boiler is connected to a conventional chimney because of the clean burning characteristics of Kerosene.